cicconee/go-cicd-example/README1.md

 This will generate two files `digitalocean` and `digitalocean.pub`.

-Repeat this process for the second key but use `digitalocean_deployer` for the key file name.
+Repeat this process for the pipeline key, but use `digitalocean_deployer` for the key file name.

 ### DigitalOcean